TomiCode/narvi/README.md

 <p align="center"><img width="512" src="./.assets/pcb_top_assembly.png" alt="pcb top assembly"></p>

-The devices hardware consists of the following main components:
+The device's hardware consists of the following main components:

-- **TPS54229** – Buck Converter ICs that provide both 5V and 3.3V rails for the whole device.
-The 5V rail supplies all devices that are connected through the USB ports,
+- **TPS54229** – Buck Converter ICs that provide both 5V and 3.3V rails for the entire device.
+The 5V rail supplies each device that is connected through the USB ports,
 - **TS3USB221** – USB Switch ICs providing the host-switch capability,
 - **GL850G** – Main USB Hub Controller with supplied EEPROM on-board to customize its properties,
 - **USB2241** – MicroSD Card Reader Controller,
 - **IP6518** – Front USB Quick Charge 3.0 Compatible Controller,
-- **STM32F103T8U6** – Brain of the device, providing an integrated USB controller connected directly to the main hub controller.
+- **STM32F103T8U6** – Brain of the device.
+The integrated USB controller is directly connected to the main USB hub controller.

+For a more detailed view on the hardware, schematics, memory maps, and pcb designs take a look at the hardware [README](hardware/README.md).

-## Project state
+## Software

-Waiting for components to arrive from China.
-Unless Royal Mail decides eventually to deliver my packet, I am stuck at the current draft state. _Meh._
+Yeet? :nerd_face: